TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.22.md

 ---

-These are the families of Judah according to those that were numbered of them, threescore and sixteen thousand and five hundred.
+These are the families of Judah according to those who were numbered of them, seventy-six thousand five hundred.